 Dogs are not humans.
-It’s worth noting that as we look into the curious and rather filthy side of dog ownership where they seem almost obsessed with your most intimate and personal items.
-You see to a dog, a dirty pair of your knickers, a used tampon, sanitary towel and even, yes even a condom, is like some amazing treat for them.
+They seem almost obsessed with your most intimate and personal items as we look into the curious and rather filthy side of dog ownership.
+You see, to a dog, a dirty pair of your knickers, a used tampon, a sanitary towel, and even, yes, a condom, is like some fantastic treat for them.

-However, it is not a treat and as condoms can’t be digested and have a high level of elasticity, they can pose a threat to your dog.
+However, it is not a treat, and as condoms can’t be digested and have a high level of elasticity, they can pose a threat if your dog ate one.

-In the following post, we will give you tips and suggestions about what you should do if your dog eats a condom (or tampon, sanitary towel, you get the picture), but before that, it’s worth looking at why they want to eat these kinds of things in the first place.
+In the following post, we will give you tips and suggestions about what you should do if your dog eats a condom (or tampon, sanitary towel, you get the picture), but before that, it’s worth looking at why your dog eats these kinds of things in the first place.

 Why, Why, Why Would My Dog Be Interested in Eating Condoms?